 This for that

 Although this term is always being used in legal and political perspectives, a concrete example related to business is bartering.
-It is particularly seen in start-up businesses where the inflow of cash is limited, and there is an opportunity to obtain goods or services without gambling income.
-No cash is exchanged, but instead, services are reciprocated by services.
+It is particularly seen in start-up businesses where the inflow of cash is limited and there is an opportunity to obtain goods or services without sacrificing revenues.
+No cash is exchanged – instead, services are reciprocated with services.

-Another example is the quid pro quo contribution, a donation in which the donor receives something of commercial value in exchange for the monetary grant he/she provided a company or institution.
-Like when someone donated $50 to a foundation, the institution gave the donor a pen with engraved markings worth $5 as a token of appreciation, and the net contribution made was $45.
+Another example is the quid pro quo contribution, a donation in which the donor receives something of commercial value in exchange for the monetary grant he/she provided to a company or institution.
+Like when someone donates $50 to a foundation and the foundation gives the donor a pen with engraved markings worth $5 as a token of appreciation.

 Quid pro quo is also present in professional networking.
 A business person can reach out to other professionals who share the same interest or passion.
-A business group is often created and one person can offer something of value to other members of the group, such as education on a relevant topic, essential to their business core competency, in exchange for services in the future.
+A business group is created wherein one group member can offer something of value to other members of the group, such as education on a relevant topic essential to the receiving member’s business core competency, in exchange for services in the future.
 The quid pro quo is also important for those looking to network to start their career.

 Quid pro quo agreements are occasionally viewed as unfavorable in a business setting.
-For example, in a reciprocity agreement between a big financial house and a certain company, the financial house might modify poor stock ratings in exchange for a stake in the company business.
+For example, in a reciprocity agreement between a big financial house and a company, the financial house might modify the company’s poor stock rating in exchange for a stake in the company business.
 This is poor business practice and obviously violates regulatory rules.
 Acting properly, the financial house should put their investment clients’ best interests first, ahead of any potential gain for the house itself.
 However, this example does illustrate the fact that quid pro quos are often in the nature of a favor for a favor, as opposed to a direct exchange of goods or services.